Re-35/Sklearn_algorithms/README.md

 - **Description**: Implements logistic regression for multi-class classification using the popular `LogisticRegression` model from scikit-learn.
 - **Key Features**:
-  - Multi-class classification using both `ovr` and `multinomial` strategies.
+  - Multi-class classification using `multinomial` strategie (the algorithm deprecated the multi_class parameter starting in version 1.5, and it will be removed in version 1.7.
+From then on, when there are 3 or more classes, it will always use 'multinomial' internally).
   - Regularization tuning with the inverse regularization strength `C`.
   - Preprocessing using `StandardScaler`.
   - Evaluation using accuracy scores and loss tracking.